ibmresilient/resilient-community-apps/fn_mandiant/data/pb_mandiant_scan_artifact.md

 if not result.success:
     incident.addNote(helper.createRichText(result.reason))
 elif "Not Found" in result.content:
     # Insert code here to modify behavior when no results are found
-  pass
+    incident.addNote(f"No enrichment data found for artifact {artifact.value} from Mandiant")
 else:
     add_response_as_hits(result.content)
 ```